5 Ways Hackers Can Take Control of Your Car

 Of course, whether or not this has actually occurred is impossible to prove at this point.
 But Walsh maintains that it is possible.
 “The problem with car hacking incidents is that it is easier to presume that a road accident has occurred due to a loss of concentration or a driver’s mistake,” he explains.
 “This results in reports of car hacking being met with skepticism and could theoretically result in fatal car hacks going unnoticed.”
 This, however, is the most common cause of car crashes in the United States.

 So, how concerned should consumers be?

 Let’s put it this way: The threat is real.
 “As more smart cars hit the roads, the potential for these kinds of attacks is going to grow,” Walsh says.
 “Security researchers involved in hacking smart cars are extremely vocal about the fact that it is only a matter of time before hackers discover new methods of wirelessly hacking smart cars.
 When this happens, whether there is a risk to people’s lives will revolve around whether malevolent hackers or security researchers find the exploit first.”
 He adds that there is a very real danger that car hacking could be used for the purposes of covert assassination.
-Yes, smart technology is one of the everyday things that pose huge security risks.

 Pushing for the black box

 Because of the very real risks, Walsh thinks that consumers should demand more of car manufacturers.
 “It seems important for car manufacturers to be charged with the burden of proof anytime that there are reports of unusual car activity,” he says.
 “This means smart cars [should] require the equivalent of a black box that records any possible outside interference in a way that cannot be concealed or tampered with (either by hackers or automobile manufacturers seeking to cover up problems with their cars).
 This kind of black-box technology will give consumers and the authorities some ability to properly ascertain wrongdoing should it be suspected.”